AdobeDocs/experience-platform.en/help/catalog/privacy.md

 ## Delete request processing

 When [!DNL Experience Platform] receives a delete request from [!DNL Privacy Service], [!DNL Platform] sends confirmation to [!DNL Privacy Service] that the request has been received and affected data has been marked for deletion.
-The records are then removed from the Data Lake within seven days.
+The records are then removed from the [!DNL Data Lake] within seven days.
 During that seven-day window, the data is soft-deleted and is therefore not accessible by any [!DNL Platform] service.

 In future releases, [!DNL Platform] will send confirmation to [!DNL Privacy Service] after data has been physically deleted.